 6. Consider Using Financial Software

 If you’re still using paper, pen, and a calculator to manage your finances, you may want to consider upgrading to financial software.
 Many software programs are able to do much of the work for you, and several of them are free.
 Some of the available tools include a budgeting goal tracker, a bill payment center, an investment tracker, and budget alerts.
-Some good apps include Honey, Mint, and iXpenseIt.
-These can all be used on your smartphone or desktop computer.

 7. Set up Automatic Bill Pay and Savings